| MySQL database conversion to UTF8 |

 If your data entry page –the web page with all the HTML <input>-statements– has UTF-8 as charset, the entered text will be in UTF-8.

-And as ISO 8895-n/Latinn uses all codes in a byte, a (MySQL) database set to any ISO 8895-n/Latinn will store all bytes transparently, even if the actual text is from another character set.
+And as ISO‑8859‑n/Latinn uses all codes in a byte, a (MySQL) database set to any ISO‑8859‑n/Latinn will store all bytes unchanged ('transparently'), even if the actual text is from another character set.

 So UTF-8 codes are stored unchanged and retrieved unchanged, and displayed in a page with charset=utf-8.

-No problem for true UTF-8 codes, but old texts using Latinn diacriticals are interpreted as UTF-8 codes and prove to be invalid UTF-8, and are therefore displayed malformed (UTF-8 has some rules a (multi-byte) UTF-8 character has to adhere to).
+No problem for true UTF-8 codes, but old texts using Latinn diacriticals are now interpreted as UTF-8 codes and prove to be invalid UTF-8, and are therefore displayed malformed (UTF-8 has some rules a multi-byte UTF-8 character has to adhere to).

 You can try to correct the old Latinn diacriticals to the corresponding UTF-8 diacriticals (if you still have access to the old texts, and are willing to spend the effort entering it all again), but you can’t solve the problem with poor search results.
 So you want to convert everything to UTF-8, or keep everything in Latinn.
 But in both cases you need to have a uniform character set for the contents of your database (either UTF-8 or Latinn).
-So much of the same problem (so why not convert to UTF-8).
+Basically the same problem, so why not convert to UTF-8.

 The conversion of database contents to UTF8 is simple when the existing contents is of a uniform character set (e.g. Latinn).
-And we have just shown that that is probably not the case (as has happened to me).
+But regrettably, as we have just shown that is probably not the case (as has happened to me).

-As a temporary measure, you can add an accept-charset=ISO-8895‑n attribute to the input forms in your web pages (and translate database output to UTF-8 in the results pages) as that limits the impact of UTF-8 in the database.
-Or use “header( 'Content-Type: text/html; charset=ISO-8895-1' );” in PHP before any HTML is generated to counteract PHP5.6 default behaviour.
+As a temporary measure, you can add an accept-charset=ISO-8859‑N attribute to the input forms in your web pages (and translate database output to UTF-8 in the results pages) as that limits the impact of UTF-8 in the database.
+Or use “header( 'Content-Type: text/html; charset=ISO-8859-1' );” in PHP before any output is generated to counteract PHP5.6 default behaviour.

-So the conversion will be more complex, and it starts with a check whether the above mentioned issue (having UTF8 codes in a Latinn database) is applicable for you.
+So the conversion will be more complex, and it starts with a check whether the above mentioned issue (having UTF8 codes in a Latinn database, or the other way around) is applicable for you.
 If so, you first must make the database contents uniform again.
 And that all is possible via (PHP) scripts.

 This section is about character sets in MySQL to provide background for the actual conversion process.